hapax/hapax.github.io/assets/hyperlaunch.md

-outside the cylinder, at atmospheric pressure, which rushes in and pushes the plunger into the vacuum above it, from ground level to the top of the atmosphere, where the object, if it has acquired enough energy, is released into space.
+outside the cylinder, at atmospheric pressure, which rushes in and pushes the plunger into the vacuum above it, from ground level to the top of the atmosphere, where the object, if it has acquired enough energy, is liberated from the earth's gravitational pull.
 If you prefer household objects to technocrats, we can think of the hyperlaunch as a French press combined with a vacuum cleaner.

-We will first discuss some simple models of atmospheric pressure, and check that
+In the next section, we'll discuss simple models of atmospheric pressure, and check that our scheme can, in principle, launch objects into space.
+In the final section, we discuss some elementary issues of design and engineering.

 #### 2. The physics<a id="sec-2" name="sec-2"></a>

 Now that the high-concept pitch is out of the way, we have some physics to do.
 Can we launch anything?
 How light must it be?
 What physics are we neglecting?
-We'll address all of these, though using a suitably oomeist viewpoint.
+We'll address all of these, though with a more or less oomeist lens.

 ##### 2.1.
 The barometric equation<a id="sec-2-1" name="sec-2-1"></a>